tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 Especially initially it helps to document each step as you progress along with any changes you made.
 This helps to prevent double-checking the same theory but also serves as a good learning exercise.

+!!! note
-**Note**: Don't be shy to re-visit a theory if you found new evidence for it that were not visible in the first attempt.
+    Don't be shy to re-visit a theory if you found new evidence for it that were not visible in the first attempt.

+!!! note
-**Note**: It is very helpful to talk to someone, formulating the thoughts in sentences and words often springs new ideas and a second perspective helps with.
+    It is very helpful to talk to someone, formulating the thoughts in sentences and words often springs new ideas and a second perspective helps with.

 ## Logs